-- 8.2 A fixed-term staff member will be entitled to the same terms and conditions as would apply to a continuing full-time or part-time staff member engaged in an equivalent classification and working an equivalent proportion of normal weekly ordinary hours for the classification. - 8.3 For the purpose of this Agreement and for the purpose of determining which provisions under this Agreement apply to fixed-term staff members, breaks between fixed-term appointments of up to 2 times per year and of up to 6 weeks will not constitute breaks in continuous service.
-In addition, a break between fixed-term appointments over the summer period between study period 5 in one year and study period 2 in the following year will not constitute a break in continuous service. - 8.4 Periods of approved unpaid leave will not count for service, but will not constitute breaks in service for the purposes of this clause.
+- 8.2 A fixed-term staff member will be entitled to the same terms and conditions as would apply to a continuing full-time or part-time staff member engaged in an equivalent classification and working an equivalent proportion of normal weekly ordinary hours for the classification. - 8.3 For the purpose of this Agreement and for the purpose of determining which provisions under this Agreement apply to fixed-term staff members, breaks between fixed-term appointments of up to two (2) times per year and of up to six (6) weeks on each occasion will not constitute breaks in continuous service.
+In addition, a break between fixed-term appointments over the summer period between study period five (5) in one year and study period two (2) in the following year will not constitute a break in continuous service. - 8.4 Periods of approved unpaid leave will not count for service but will not constitute breaks in service for the purposes of this clause.